tegonal/Lasius/docs/Organizations.md

 ![Current progress](images/Lasius_TimeBooking_Current_Progress.png)

-Additionally, under `This Month`, a summary of scheduled working hours is provided in the form of statistics (1) or a small progress indicator per day (2).
+Additionally, under `This Month`, a summary of scheduled working hours is provided in the form of statistics (1) or a progress indicator per day (2).

 ![This months view](images/Lasius_TimeBooking_This_Month.png)